Brent Griffiths: Bayswater City

 In March 2017, Griffiths joined NPL Western Australia side Bayswater City on a two-year contract.

 And as of 25 May, has garnered the most red cards for a single player in the club's history.

 Gwelup Croatia

 In December 2020, Brent signed with Gwelup Croatia for the 2021 season.

 Balcatta Etna FC

 In June 2022, Brent signed with Balcatta Etna FC for the remainder of the 2022 NPL Season, assisting them in fighting relegation and remaining in top flight football in Western Australia.

 Personal life

-His elder brother, Rostyn Griffiths previously played for Eredivisie team Roda JC.
+His elder brother, Rostyn Griffiths is also a footballer, playing for Mumbai City and previously appeared in Eredivisie with Roda JC.
 The brothers were together, during their stints in the youth set up of English Premier League side, Blackburn Rovers.